rBurgett/technoagorist.com/data/episodes/0031/notes.md

 Before we can reach the augmented utopia that I dream of, we must resolve many significant technological and privacy issues.
 But, like everything in life, it will have to happen one step at a time, one device at a time, one app at a time.
 I, for one, am excited to see what's coming.
 It's going to be fun.

-This is Techno-Agorist, episode 31.
+This is TechnoAgorist, episode 31.